shenmishajing/lightning_template/docs/get_started/contribution.md

 The code is formatted and linted by [ruff](https://github.com/astral-sh/ruff).
 The docstring is in [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) and formatted by [docformatter](https://github.com/PyCQA/docformatter).
 The spelling is checked by [codespell](https://github.com/codespell-project/codespell).
 All commit messages should follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) style to generate the changelog and semantic version automatically.

 All the above requirements are checked by [pre-commit](https://pre-commit.com/) hooks.
 You can install them by `pre-commit install` after you clone the repo.
-See the [pre-commit config file](https://github.com/shenmishajing/lightning_template/blob/main/.pre-commit-config.yaml) for details.

 ## Version, Tag and Release